phillord/horned-owl/bikepath.md

 ====================================

-Removing a layer of complexity in Axiom
+Removing a layer of complexity in Component
 ---------------------------------------

-`Axiom` is currently complicated because it has an extra layer on indirection.
+`Component` is currently complicated because it has an extra layer on indirection.
 Each variant of the enum is takes a different struct, rather than using struct like variants in the Enum.
 This was done to support typing in methods and means, for example, that the